nononovak/sansholidayhack2018-writeup/termnal_challenges.md

 elf@2aae781c2b40:~$
 ```

 The hint for this one was to find the password accidentally committed to git and later removed.
 Navigating to the repo directory and running `git log` shows one message which hints at a commit made in error.
-Using this we can checkout the change directly before this commit, find the `config.js` file and then find the password.
+Using this we can check out the change directly before this commit, find the `config.js` file and then find the password.

 ```
 elf@2aae781c2b40:~$ cd kcconfmgmt/